 By October 1, 2010, credit unions are required to establish written policies providing a basic framework for compliance with the SAFE Act.
 To help you comply, this letter provides background, regulatory language, and answers to frequently asked questions.

-Enacted as part of the Housing and Economic Recovery Act of 2008, the Secure and Fair Enforcement for Mortgage Licensing Act (SAFE Act) mandates a nationwide licensing and registration system for mortgage loan originators: the Nationwide Mortgage Licensing System and Registry.
+Enacted as part of the Housing and Economic Recovery Act of 2008, the Secure and Fair Enforcement for Mortgage Licensing Act (SAFE Act) mandates a nationwide licensing and registration system for mortgage loan originators: the Nationwide Mortgage Licensing System and Registry (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 The primary goals of the SAFE Act are to: